marcostoll/processwire-template-twig-replace/README.md

 **Attention**:
 Be sure to remane the default admin template from `site/templates/admin.php` to `site/templates/admin.twig`!
 Otherwise your ProcessWire backend won't work if you've change the template extension option.

+## Accessing the twig environment from outside the module ##

+There are a couple of reasons to access the twig environment from outside the module (e.g. to register custom filters).

+To do this the module offers a public method `getTwig()` that returns the `Twig_Environment` instance.
+The module itself is defined as autoloading, so it should be accessible via the modules registry at all times.
+The Twig autoloader will be registered as well.
+Use the following code:

+	// retrieve the Twig_Environment instance
+	$twig = wire('modules')->get('templateTwigReplace')->getTwig();

+	// manipulate the twig environment
+	// example code taken from http://twig.sensiolabs.org/doc/advanced.html#filters
+	$filter = new Twig_SimpleFilter('rot13', function ($string) {
+	    return str_rot13($string);
+	});
+	$twig->addFIlter($filter);

 ## Honorable mentions ##

 The templates was inspired by the **[Template Twig](http://modules.processwire.com/modules/template-twig/)** module by **[porl](http://processwire.com/talk/user/575-porl/)**.